Privacy Plan - Personal Health Information Protection Act 2004

 - Consent to how your information will be used and shared.
 In order for your consent to be valid, you must be given enough information for your consent to be knowledgeable.
 We encourage you to ask any questions you need to so that you understand how staff will use and protect your information.

-- Withhold or withdraw consent for information sharing, except in specific circumstances where disclosure is legally required under the Child & Family Services Act or ordered by a court.
+- Withhold or withdraw consent for information sharing, except in specific circumstances where disclosure is legally required under the Child, Youth & Family Services Act or ordered by a court.

 - Provide consent in verbal or written form.